 How to Avoid IT Mistakes and Embrace Change.

 So what are companies doing to combat these inefficiencies?
 They are looking to more condensed, pre-virtualized, pre-configured infrastructures to help simplify things.
-By 2016, the converged infrastructure market is predicted to hit a net worth of $17.8 billion dollars, and there are a lot of good reasons why.
+The converged market rose 20% year over year in the 1st Qtr of 2018 to $3.2B, and there are a lot of good reasons why.

 These are the 5 ways converged infrastructures are adding abundant value to data centers: